RESTful API Routes

 }

-In the route.json
+property in the route.json

-property to public
+public

-property to private
+property are treated as private

 {